 For example, if you are building a digital thermometer and you pay extreme care to devise a sensitive sensor that may capture very small temperature variations with an accuracy of 0.1 degrees, and then couple the information-acquiring device to an electronic readout that digitizes the temperature in 0.5 degrees intervals, you clearly fail.
 The digital thermometer will return readings with a 0.5 degree precision, throwing away the potential higher performance that a better digitization could produce.
 You failed to consider the whole task together, and a strongly suboptimal system is the result.

-The above is a quite dumb example, but maybe it is at the right level of complexity for the audience I wish to target (not you, but rather the community of my peers), as it is surprisingly hard to convince some of my colleagues on the importance of holistic optimization in the design of the experiments we build for our fundamental science investigations.
+The above is a quite dumb example, but maybe it is at the right level of complexity for the audience I wish to target (not you, but rather the community of my peers), as it is surprisingly hard to convince some of my colleagues of the importance of holistic optimization in the design of the experiments we build for our fundamental science investigations.
+I do hope nobody takes offence at this rather abrasive statement, but this is my perception after trying to push this topic against a mainstream of denial.

 Embracing the deep learning revolution: work in progress

 The reason of the above is that experimental physicists have specialized in the past few decades into two almost disjunct subclasses: those who have become experts in data analysis and in the extraction of results from our instruments, and those who have become masters in the subtleties of designing and building awesome particle detectors and other precise scientific instruments we use for our research.
-When the deep learning revolution happened, 12 years ago, only the former sub-community jumped on the train; the majority of the detector-building community was much less interested in joining the crowd of enthusiasts in machine learning, as machine learning was at that time completely irrelevant to the design of an excellent instrument.
+When the deep learning revolution happened, 12 years ago, only the former sub-community jumped on the train; the majority of the detector-building community was much less interested in joining the crowd of enthusiasts in machine learning, as machine learning was at that time thought to be completely irrelevant to the design of an excellent instrument -and in a sense, at the very beginning it probably was.

 If we look outside our tiny garden of fundamental science research, what do we see?
 Well, ChatGPT4 and similar large language models today are trained by optimizing simultaneously some 10^12 parameters.
 Why are we hesitant in trying our hand with 10^4?
 As I said, it is a combination of conservativism of the physicists community, and of lack of training and/or interest in deep learning of the community that takes decisions on the building of apparatus.
 But things will change.
 Physicists (even those of the detector builders kind) are non dogmatic -they have this elasticity in their DNA, as any good scientist should- and they will recognize and embrace positive, groundbreaking revolutionary improvements when they see them.
 It takes time to produce excellent examples of how co-design should be carried out, though.